Healthy Homes Assessment Harbour View

 Healthy Homes Assessment Services

 Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords must make sure that their Harbour View rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rentals are required to be fully certified by 1 July 2024.
+The landlords are now required to make sure that their Harbour View rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals must be completely compliant by 1 July 2024.

-We will evaluate your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we will advise you or your property manager of the work required. needs to be completed, and provide an assessment report that includes all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we will advise you or your property manager of the work which needs to be done, and offer an evaluation report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.

-Inability to meet the standards to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and landlords who are not complying may be liable for up to $7200 plus any additional healthy homes connected fines.
+Failure to comply with the requirements of the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of up to $7,200 plus additional healthier homes associated fines.

-We are fully independent assessors of rental properties and are fully certified to evaluate each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties, and are fully certified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6791